rmcanany/SolidEdgeHousekeeper/README.md

 ![Customize file list columns](My%20Project/media/file_list_columns_customize.png)

 Click the Add button to bring up the Property Selector dialog.
 By default, it shows properties you added to your Favorites.
 To show all properties, click the Show All Props button.
-Note, before you can use properties, they must first be populated from your templates.
+Note, before you can use properties, they must first be read from your templates.
 See the [<ins>**Templates Page**</ins>](#templates-page) for details.

 Getting properties for a large number of files can take some time.
-If that's the case, when you click Update, the program asks if you want them displayed anyway.
+If that's the case, when you click Update, the program asks whether or not to display them.

 You can edit properties directly on the list.
 Double-click the property and enter the new value.
 You can also sort the list by column.
 Click the column header to sort.
 Click it again to reverse the order.